msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/index.md

   * Why are you here?
     * What do you think the cloud is or is good for?
   * discussion on availability to complete class and projects

+### Lecture: About Cloud Computing

+  * Introducing computing vs. Research computing vs. HPC vs cloud computing learning how to learn about cloud cloud perceptions vantage points
+  * Using workflow computational and computational thinking
+  * Cloud and scripting and this fellowship
+  * Security lecture
+  * Acknowledging bias in access to cloud computing across research cultures

+### Demo: Using the Azure Portal

+A Quick demonstration orienting you to the azure portal.
+Our next session activities will include a more thorough introduction.